erjank/teaching/performance.md

 FIXME: forward reference to feedback on demo video

+FIXME: refer back to formative assessment discussion - feedback on teaching is meant to be formative.

 > **Studio Classes**
 >
 > Architecture schools often include studio classes, in which students